Augsburg Academy

 Altar Flowers

 Sponsoring the flowers that are placed on the altar is a beautiful way to thank God for the special blessings of birthdays, anniversaries, and personal remembrances.
 If you would like to grace the sanctuary in this manner, please click on the image below.
-We are in need of additional sponsors for February (and beyond).
+We are in need of additional sponsors for March (and beyond).
 Thank you!

 Stewardship Thoughts